sm0bin/keyshop-backend/README.md

 ## Usage

-1. Run the server with `npm run start`.
+1. Run the server with `npm run start:dev`.
 2. Access the API at `http://localhost:5000/api/v1`.
 3. Endpoints include: